Marvel Cinematic Universe: Phase Four

 Phase Four of the Marvel Cinematic Universe (MCU) is a group of American superhero films and television series produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
 The MCU is the shared universe in which all of the films and series are set.
-The phase was the first to include television series from Marvel Studios, with the studio developing several event series for the streaming service Disney+.
-The franchise also expanded to animation, from Marvel Studios Animation, and to television specials marketed as "Marvel Studios Special Presentations".
-The phase began in January 2021 with the premiere of the series WandaVision and concluded in November 2022 with the release of the television special The Guardians of the Galaxy Holiday Special.
-The COVID-19 pandemic impacted work on the phase, leading to various schedule changes.
+This was the first phase to include television content from Marvel Studios, with multiple series and specials—marketed as "Marvel Studios Special Presentations"—produced for the streaming service Disney+.
+The franchise also expanded to animation from Marvel Studios Animation.
+The COVID-19 pandemic impacted the phase, leading to various schedule changes.
+It ultimately began with the series WandaVision in January 2021 and ended with the special The Guardians of the Galaxy Holiday Special in November 2022.
+Phases Four, Five, and Six make up "The Multiverse Saga" storyline.

-Kevin Feige produced every film in the phase, with Amy Pascal also producing Spider-Man: No Way Home (2021), and Marvel Studios executives Jonathan Schwartz, Nate Moore, and Brad Winderbaum also producing some of the other films.
+Kevin Feige produced every film in the phase, with Amy Pascal also producing Spider-Man: No Way Home (2021)—a co-production between Marvel Studios and Columbia Pictures—and Marvel Studios executives Jonathan Schwartz, Nate Moore, and Brad Winderbaum also producing some of the phase's other films.
 The films star Scarlett Johansson as Natasha Romanoff / Black Widow in Black Widow (2021), Simu Liu as Xu Shang-Chi in Shang-Chi and the Legend of the Ten Rings (2021), Gemma Chan as Sersi in Eternals (2021), Tom Holland as Peter Parker / Spider-Man in No Way Home, Benedict Cumberbatch as Dr. Stephen Strange in Doctor Strange in the Multiverse of Madness (2022), Chris Hemsworth as Thor in Thor: Love and Thunder (2022), and Letitia Wright as Shuri / Black Panther in Black Panther: Wakanda Forever (2022).
-The phase's seven films grossed over billion at the global box office.
+Walt Disney Studios Motion Pictures distributed the films except for No Way Home, which was released by Sony Pictures Releasing.
+The phase's films grossed over billion at the global box office.